Nussey History, Family Crest & Coats of Arms

-Norman Conquest brought to England in 1066.
-The Nussey family lived in Leicestershire.
-The name, however, is a reference to Noiers, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Nussey is one of the thousands of new names that the Norman Conquest brought to England in 1066.
+The Nussey family lived in Noiers, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Nussey family